HEnquist/camilladsp/README.md

 Pipewire can also be configured to output to an Alsa Loopback.
 TODO add example config for this in camilladsp-config.

 TODO test with Jack.

-## MacOS (CoreAudio)
-To capture audio from applications a virtual sound card is needed.
-This has been verified to work well with [Soundflower](https://github.com/mattingalls/Soundflower) and [BlackHole](https://github.com/ExistentialAudio/BlackHole).
-SoundFlower only supports Intel macs, while BlackHole supports both Intel and Apple Silicon.
-BlackHole has a 2-channel and a 16-channel version.
-There is currently a bug in the 2-channel version that in some cases can lead to choppy sound.
-If this happens, try the 16-channel version instead.

-Set the virtual sound card as the default playback device in the Sound preferences, and let CamillaDSP capture from the output of this card.

-The device name is the same as the one shown in the "Audio MIDI Setup" that can be found under "Other" in Launchpad.
-The name for the 2-channel interface of Soundflower is "Soundflower (2ch)", and the built in audio in a MacBook Pro is called "Built-in Output".

-An alternative is to use the (cpal-listdevices)[https://github.com/HEnquist/cpal-listdevices/releases/latest] command line tool to list all device names.

-The sample format to enter in the CamillaDSP configuration is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.

 # Configuration